 What Actually Happens in a Free Therapy Consultation in Pasadena (And Why This One Feels Different)

 You've probably opened the Book a Consultation page before.
 Maybe more than once.
-Read a little, closed the tab.
-Written a few names in your Notes app.
-Done some research.
-Closed the tab.
+You read a little, closed the tab, wrote a few names in your Notes app, did some research, and closed the tab again.

-So if you've finally made it to the point of considering a consultation — whether you're local to Pasadena or searching for a therapist anywhere in California or Nevada — I want you to know something before you book: reaching out to a stranger to talk about the most intimate, painful, and personal parts of your life is a brave thing to do.
+If you've finally made it to the point of genuinely considering a consultation, whether you're local to Pasadena or searching for a therapist anywhere in California or Nevada, I want you to know something before you book.
+Reaching out to a stranger to talk about the most intimate, painful, and personal parts of your life is a brave thing to do.
 I don't take that lightly.

+So if you've been sitting with this for a while, this is for you.
 I find that anxiety tends to go down when you know what to expect.
-So here's what that actually looks like.
+Here's what a consultation with me actually looks like.

 Why I Use Video for Therapy Consultations in Pasadena